elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 end
 ```

 This test is written using an *example-based approach*.
 We are writing both the input to the piece of software we are testing as well as the expected output, and the testing tool is verifying that running the software on the given input results in the expected output.
 This style of testing is common and useful because it lets you get up and running easily and also lets you test known corner cases in an explicit way.
-However, this also means that it's hard to test many cases this way and even harder to uncover *unknown* corner cases that may reveal bugs in your code.
+However, it's hard to test many cases this way and even harder to uncover *unknown* corner cases that may reveal bugs in your code.

 Property-based testing is an intuitive way to fix some of the problems mentioned above.